zaoqi/termux-ubuntu/README.md

 A script to install Ubuntu chroot in Termux

-You need to install wget and proot in Termux before using this script.
+You need to install `proot` in Termux, run `make-ubuntu-tar.sh` in GNU/Linux before using this script.

 ```
-pkg install wget proot
+pkg install proot
 ```

 The script will make its files in the current directory.
 So if you want your Ubuntu-filesystem at a particular location switch to that folder first and then call the script with it's relative path.
 Example: